As the adage goes, “It takes a village to raise a child.”

 The exposure she widened my eyes to constantly stoked the flame.
 Mom has taken me to diverse eateries, awakening each and every one of my taste buds to the many cuisines and providing me with an understanding of how the restaurant business works.
 She ensured that I was surrounded by those that could confirm and encourage my passion.
 She built bridges that connected me to a network of culinary influence.
 She connects me to my aunt and uncle who are both chefs.
 They have been there to teach me a few tricks of the trade.
 She instilled in me the virtue of service, a virtue that has opened doors for me and introduced me to restaurant owners who have in turn opened doors to experience, allowing me to nourish my gifts.
 It was Mom who paid for food related workshops and activities.
 While wrapped in this network of influence, career ideas and plans were allowed to take form.

 I ascribe my entrepreneurial drive to my mother.
 She has been my teacher inside and outside of the classroom.
 One of the greatest lessons she has taught me is to remain free of the rat race.
-She taught me not to chase jobs and their pay, but to climb to the top and establish my own business.
+She taught me not to chase jobs and their pay, but to climb to the top and from a place of freedom build a legacy.
 Over the course of the brief years of my life, I have constantly worked diligently at this task and I am quite fond of its results.
-I plan to continue in this, sharpening my food related skills and cutting out a niche for myself in the foodservice industry.
-I will work under another chef as necessary, but my ultimate destination is to launch my own restaurants, filling not just patrons’ stomachs with food, but also their filling their hearts with an awe of the culinary arts and inspiring them to discover what they can do.
+I plan to continue in this, sharpening my food related skills and cutting out a niche for myself in the food service industry.
+I will work with and humbly under other chefs and professionals, but that’s not the end.
+Launching my own ventures, Stomachs and hearts with an awe of the culinary arts and inspiring them to discover what they can do.